KoalaOnCaffeine/Discord-bot/README.md

 Setup instructions can be found [here](SETUP.md)

 Please take the time to read this concise version of the licence.
-A link to the full and original licence has been provided also a link to a summary version
+A link to the full and original licence has been provided also a link to a summary version.

 **THIS TEXT IS NOT A REPLACEMENT FOR THE ORIGINAL LICENCE.
 THIS TEXT SERVES AS A SIMPLIFIED AND COMPREHENSIVE AID TO THE ORIGINAL VERSION.**